 As is true on the eastern slope, annual precipitation increases with increases in elevation and so grasslands on the western slope do not appear until above 7,000 feet.

 As a result of this climate, the plants that one finds here are those that are best adapted for semi-desert conditions, namely one of the three subspecies of Big Sagebrush (Artemesia tridentata).
-Depending on subtle differences in soils and environmental conditions one will find either Basin Big Sagebrush (Artemisia tridentata subsp. tridentata), Mountain Big Sagebrush (Artemisia tridentata subsp. vaseyana) or Wyoming Big Sagebrush (Artemisia tridentata subsp. wyomingensis) as a major component of these shrublands.
+Depending on subtle differences in soils and environmental conditions one will find either Basin Big Sagebrush (Artemisia tridentata subsp. tridentata), Mountain Big Sagebrush (Artemisia tridentata var. vaseyana) or Wyoming Big Sagebrush (Artemisia tridentata subsp. wyomingensis) as a major component of these shrublands.

 Big Sagebrush has a unique root structure which is perfectly adapted to the precipitation patterns of western Colorado, which has moderate moisture from snowpack in winter, intense bursts of rain from thunderstorms in the summer, and extended periods of drought.
 The root structure of these shrubs include wide-spreading surface roots to capture the short intense rains, and a long taproot averaging 12 feet (up to 20 feet in ideal soil conditions) to capture the moisture deep in the soil absorbed from the winter snowpack.
 Big Sagebrush is limited on the eastern great plains due to the relative lack of moisture in the winter which big sagebrush needs to recharge the moisture in the deep soils, and the relatively more moisture in the summer which favors grasses.

 Some Commonly Associated Plants